ran-isenberg/aws-lambda-handler-cookbook/README.md

 # AWS Lambda Cookbook - Elevate your handler's code

-This repository is designed to be a starting point for a new business service in the platform.
-In order to create a new repository from this template follow these steps - What makes an AWS Lambda handler resilient, traceable and easy to maintain?
+What makes an AWS Lambda handler resilient, traceable and easy to maintain?
 How do you write such a code?

 This repository provides a working, open source based, AWS Lambda handler skeleton Python code.